ZenTheMC/ZenTheMC/README.md

 - ⚡ Fun fact about me: **I'm an optimist, who is passionate about fitness, anime, tech innovation, futurism, and progress.**

-- ⚡ Fun fun fact: **I'm writing an anime story where the main character is named Zen, who is a depiction of what I would want to be.**
+- ⚡ Fun fun fact: **I'm writing an anime story where the main character is named Zen, who is what I would want to be.**

 - <h1><strong>My work :</strong></h1>